Exposure Control & Prevention Resources

 - State regulations 12VAC5-410-490 provide that hospitals shall have an infection control committee to “develop, periodically evaluate, and revise as needed, infection control policies, procedures, and techniques” that “shall include, but are not limited to, appropriate employee health screening and immunization.”

 - State regulations 22VAC40-72-90 provides that assisted living facilities “shall establish and maintain an infection control program” that is designed to “prevent the development and transmission of disease and infection.”

 Exposure to infectious diseases is a serious threat to first responders.
 At the request of the General Assembly of Virginia, a workgroup was established to improve the Commonwealth's response to exposure-prone incidents involving public safety employees.
 The goal of the workgroup is to develop and establish unified exposure control and prevention plans, guidance, and resources for all public safety personnel.
 The workgroup consists of representatives from law enforcement agencies, fire departments and companies, emergency medical services agencies, and other appropriate entities.

-If you have any information or suggestions you would like to share with the workgroup, please contact Karen Owens, Emergency Operations Manager, at Karen.Owens@vdh.virginia.gov.
+If you have any information or suggestions you would like to share with the workgroup, please contact Karen Owens, Emergency Operations Division Director, at Karen.Owens@vdh.virginia.gov.